pwnren/OT-Network-Architecture/docs/OSI-Troubleshooting.md

 Network Troubleshooting by OSI Model (Layer 1–7)

-A structured troubleshooting methodology aligned with the OSI model to isolate faults quickly in enterprise and OT environments.
+A structured troubleshooting methodology aligned with the OSI model to isolate faults quickly in enterprise environments.

 ## Layer 1 – Physical
 Transmits raw bits over physical medium